Harshitamahant/Oasis-webD/README.md

-Web Design Internship Projects
+# 🌐 Web Design Internship Projects

 This repository contains three web design tasks completed during my internship.
-Each task focuses on different aspects of front-end development, showcasing my understanding of HTML, CSS, JavaScript, and responsive design principles.
+Each task showcases different aspects of front-end web development using HTML, CSS, and JavaScript.

-📝 Projects Overview
+---

-1. Landing Page
+## 📂 Projects Included

-A simple and modern landing page.
+### 1. 🚀 Landing Page

-Responsive layout using HTML and CSS.
+- A clean and modern landing page.

-Includes navigation, hero section, and call-to-action elements.
+- Built with responsive design principles.

-Designed with a focus on clean UI and user experience.
+- Features include a hero section, navigation bar, and call-to-action button.

-2. Portfolio Website
+- Technologies: HTML, CSS

-Personal portfolio site to showcase projects and skills.
+### 2. 💼 Portfolio Website

-Multiple sections: About, Projects, Contact, and more.
+- Personal portfolio website layout.

-Responsive design with interactive elements using JavaScript.
+- Includes sections like About Me, Projects, Contact, etc.

-Emphasis on layout consistency and accessibility.
+- Fully responsive and styled with CSS.

-3. Weather Converter
+- JavaScript used for interactivity (like smooth scrolling or menu toggle).
-A weather app that allows users to convert temperature units.
+- Technologies: HTML, CSS, JavaScript

-JavaScript-based temperature conversion between Celsius and Fahrenheit.
+### 3. 🌡️ Weather Converter

-User-friendly input fields and dynamic display.
+- A simple weather conversion tool.

-Basic validation and real-time output updates.
+- Converts temperature between Celsius and Fahrenheit.

-🚀 Technologies Used
+- Real-time input and dynamic result updates.
-HTML5
+- Technologies: HTML, CSS, JavaScript

-CSS3
+---

-JavaScript (Vanilla)
+## 🛠️ Technologies Used

-🔧 How to Run
+- HTML5
-Clone this repository.
+- CSS3

-Navigate to the project folder.
+- JavaScript (Vanilla)

-Open the index.html file in your browser to view the project.
+---

-📌 Notes
+## 📌 Notes
-Each project is self-contained and can be run independently.
+- Each project is standalone and can be viewed independently.

-Designed and developed during my internship to improve front-end skills.
+- Designed and developed as part of my web design internship to build real-world front-end skills.